Rhinoplasty near Jackson, MS

 After the incisions are made, your facial plastic surgeon modifies the nasal structure to begin shaping the nose.
 This may include removing bone or cartilage or grafting new structural materials into your nose.
 After the correct shape is achieved, the surgical team will re-drape your skin and close the incisions.
 After a few days, you should notice your nose starting to heal and the results starting to show.
-Final results may take several months to appear as you heal and swelling subsides.
+Final results may take 6-12 months to appear as you continue to heal and the swelling subsides.
 Plan to take at least a week off work, and you should be able to resume normal activities that aren’t too strenuous after two to four weeks.

 How Much Does Rhinoplasty Cost?

 The majority of nose surgery is performed for cosmetic reasons, and as a result, is not covered by most health insurance plans.
-However, if you are having a deviated septum or other breathing issue corrected, you should check with your health insurance provider to see if any of the surgical costs could be covered by insurance.
+However, if you are having a deviated septum or other breathing issues corrected, you should check with your health insurance provider to see if any of the surgical costs could be covered by insurance.

 Creating Your Rhinoplasty Treatment Plan